 The outlook on the participating in an exercise activities or programmes has generated uncertainty, some even gave the notion that engaging in exercise has no health benefits other than to catch fun while some students assumed that it hinders academic ability.
 Considering well-documented benefits of exercise, some students ignored exercise programme or course and tag it to people who are less busy with activities occupation.
-With a low level of exercise activities among students been a national health issues and physical and cognitive functioning has become increasingly concerned (Bakinde, Dominic & Adebayo, 2020) while exercise is associated with decreased obesity risks, enhanced cardio-vascular fitness, better wellness and academic success (WHO, 2020) as well as to correct the misconception of participating in exercise particularly among University of Ilorin students.
-The purpose of the study was to assess the benefits of exercise for improving physical and mental health status of an individual among undergraduates, University of Ilorin, Ilorin, Nigeria.
+With a low level of exercise activities among students been a national health issues and physical and cognitive functioning has become increasingly concerned (Bakinde, Dominic & Adebayo, 2020) while exercise is associated with decreased obesity risks, enhanced cardio-vascular fitness, better wellness and academic success (WHO, 2020) as well as to correct the misconception of participating in exercise for improving physical and mental health status of an individual among undergraduates, University of Ilorin, Ilorin, Nigeria.